Canada's 2026 consultations on immigration levels: what to do before June 14, 2026

 What the 2026 consultations on immigration levels cover

 IRCC's online survey runs from May 12 to June 14, 2026.
-The questions are more open ended this year and
+The questions are more open ended this year and invite concrete input from individuals and organizations on targets for temporary and permanent residents, regional capacity, transitions to permanent residence, and barriers in the system.
+IRCC has posted the full question list so you can prepare your answers in advance.

 Official announcement and survey link: IRCC's 2026 consultations on immigration levels